emory-cs-infovis-master/travel-report/README.md

-# Homework 7: IEEE VIS Travel Report
+# HW 7: IEEE VIS Travel Report

 The conference [IEEE VIS](http://ieeevis.org/year/2021/welcome) is the premier conference for information visualization research.
 This year, it's completely virtual and 100% free for students to attend.
 In this assignment, you will select some papers of interest, watch the conference presentations, and produce a short "travel" report.